Covid-19 Appendix to Safeguarding Policy

 We have put in place specific arrangements in respect of the following groups:

-- Children in Care – individual agreements with carers and Social Worker, mostly involving fortnightly contact.
+- Children in Care – Places offered in school, individual agreements with carers and Social Worker, mostly involving fortnightly contact.

 - Children who have previously been Children in Care – individual agreements with carers and SW, mostly involving fortnightly contact.

 - Children subject to a child protection plan/ Child in Need plan – places offered, if not taken this must be agreed by Social Worker and family.
 Visits will be undertaken 3 times weekly (to be agreed with Social Worker as to who will undertake these visits).